aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Three can keep a secret, if you get rid of two.
+> 🥠 Change is inevitable, except for vending machines.

-Last update: Tue Aug 11 05:45:17 2026
+Last update: Wed Aug 12 06:05:57 2026

 ### Let's play! 🎮